 Tamoxifen and cholesterol

 Breast cancer typically eventually develops resistance to tamoxifen.
 Using tamoxifen can reduce cholesterol levels, which can rebound at the end of tamoxifen treatment.
 There is some evidence that breast cancer cells that don't respond to tamoxifen may be using cholesterol to shield themselves against the drug.
 While it is not clear that reducing dietary cholesterol would greatly affect this process, it may make sense for breast cancer patients on tamoxifen to reduce their cholesterol to low-normal levels.

 Tamoxifen might increase risk of type 2 diabetes

-It has been reported that tamoxifen use in older breast cancer survivors is associated with an increased risk of type 2 diabetes.
-This risk appears to be higher in women who have other risk factors for diabetes.
-The study that reported this association did not include any women under 65 and it is plausible that a similar association will be found for younger women.
+It has been reported that tamoxifen use in breast cancer survivors is associated with an increased risk of type 2 diabetes.
+This risk may be higher in women who have other risk factors for diabetes.

 Vitamin D and other micronutrients influence tamoxifen treatment

 Vitamin D has been shown to inhibit the growth of tamoxifen-resistant breast cancer cells in the laboratory and resveratrol has been found to reduce their proliferation.
 Selenium and conjugated linoleic acid (CLA) may enhance the effectiveness of tamoxifen, whereas vitamin C, red clover and tangeretin have been shown to reduce it.
 In addition, brassica vegetables contain sulforaphane, an histone deacetylase (HDAC) inhibitor that may cause a synergistic increase in apoptosis and cell death in combination with tamoxifen

 Foods that enhance the effectiveness of tamoxifen treatment